SS Naronic: Messages in bottles

 Four bottles with messages inside, which were recovered later, that claimed to have been written while Naronic was sinking.
 Two of the bottles were found in the US, one on 3 March in Bay Ridge, Brooklyn, New York, and one in Ocean View, Virginia, on 30 March.
 A third bottle was found in June 1893 in the Irish Channel, and the fourth was found on September 18 in the River Mersey near the ship's point of departure, Liverpool.
 While all four specifically mention Naronic sinking, the second bottle found contained the most detailed message:

 3:10 AM Feb.19.
 SS Naronic at sea.
 To who picks this up: report when you find this to our agents if not heard of before, that our ship is sinking fast beneath the waves.
 It's such a storm that we can never live in the small boats.
 One boat has already gone with her human cargo below.
 God let all of us live through this.
 We were struck by an iceberg in a blinding snowstorm and floated two hours.
 Now it 3:20 AM by my watch and the great ship is dead level with the sea.
 Report to the agents at Broadway, New New York, M. Kersey & Company.
 Goodby all.

 It was signed "John Olsen, Cattleman"; however, there was no one with this name listed on the ship's manifest, the closest being John O'Hara and John Watson.
 A similar situation exists with the first bottle found, in that the signature, "L. Winsel", is also not on the manifest, the closest being crew member John L. Watson.
 The third bottle, which was found in the Irish Channel said Naronic had struck an iceberg and was sinking fast.
-It was signed "Young", which name also does not appear on crew list.
+It was signed "Young", which also does not appear on crew list.
 The fourth one was signed just "T". with the closest being William Tobin or Christopher Tesch.
 Because of the unidentified names signed on the papers, the reliability of the bottles as genuine testaments to the ship's fate has been questioned and the Court of Inquiry into the incident did not accept the bottled notes as genuine.
 If the messages were legitimate, the ship sank sometime after 3:20 a.m on 19 February 1893.